-The total pension liability in the January 1, 2017, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement that was updated to December 31, 2017:
+The total pension liability in the January 1, 2019, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement date of December 31, 2018:

-Valuation date January 1, 2017 Actuarial cost method Individual Entry Age Normal Cost Method.
-Amortization method Payments increase at 3.5% for the unfunded actuarial accrued liability, and level amortization of the 2002, 2003, and 2013 Early Retirement Incentives Remaining amortization period Amortization of the unfunded actuarial accrued liability over 12 years, the 2002 ERI over two years, 2003 ERI over three years, and the 2013 ERI over 11 years; all as of July 1, 2017.
+Valuation date January 1, 2019 Actuarial cost method Individual Entry Age Normal Cost Method.
+Amortization method Payments increase at 7.0% for the unfunded actuarial accrued liability, and level amortization of the 2003, and 2013 Early Retirement Incentives.
+Remaining amortization period Amortization of the unfunded actuarial accrued liability over 10 years, the 2003 ERI over one year, and the 2013 ERI over 11 years; all as of January 1, 2019.
 Asset valuation method Market value with a five-year smoothing of asset returns greater than or less than the assumed rate of return, with a 20% corridor.
 Projected salary increases 3.75% per year.
 Cost of living adjustments 3.0% of the first \$14,000 of retirement income.
 Rates of retirement Varies based upon age for general employees, police and fire employees.
 Rates of disability For general employees, it was assumed that 45% of all disabilities are ordinary (55% are service connected).
 For police and fire employees, 10% of all disabilities are assumed to be ordinary (90% are service connected).